deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

 Use Packer to build OS images.

 You can build the SquareFactory OS image using the recipes stored in `packer-recipes`.
-Basically, it runs RedHat Kickstart and install all the stuff.
+It runs RedHat Kickstart and installs all the dependencies.

-The rootfs is then copied to xCAT using rsync.
+The root filesystem is then copied to xCAT using rsync.

 You can use the xCAT OS image builder, but we highly recommend using Packer to create OS images for cloud and bare metal.